EduApps-CDG/about/README.md

 # about
-A simple About Me page.
+A complex About Me page that focus specially on Solo Game Developers
 <img src="./md/screenshot.png">